MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/simulate-crud-api-dev-tunnel.md

 ---
 title: Simulate a CRUD API across the internet
-description: How to simulate a CRUD API across the internet
+description: How to simulate a CRUD API across the internet.
 author: waldekmastykarz
 ms.author: wmastyka
 ms.date: 04/24/2024